abinit/abinit/doc/faq/Troubleshooting.md

 If you think to have obtained all information that ABINIT was supposed to give you, try to identify whether ABINIT stops because of geometry optimization problem or SCF problem.
 In the first case, your input geometry is perhaps crazy.
 Anyhow, see the next items in this troubleshooting page.

 By the way, there might also be memory problems ...
-See <https://docs.abinit.org/topics/TuningSpeedMem>.
+See the [tuning speed and memory topic](../topics/TuningSpeedMem).

 ### Incorrect initial geometry